someblu/hexo-theme-next/README.md

 ## Update

-You can update to latest master branch by the following command:
+Update to latest master branch by the following command:

 ```sh
 $ cd themes/next
 $ git pull
 ```

-And if you see any error message during update (something like **«Commit your changes or stash them before you can merge»**), recommended to learn [Hexo data files][docs-data-files-url] feature.\
+And if any error message during update occurs (something like **«Commit your changes or stash them before you can merge»**), recommended to learn [Hexo data files][docs-data-files-url] feature.\
-Howbeit, you can bypass update errors by `Commit`, `Stash` or `Discard` local changes.
+Howbeit, bypass update errors by `Commit`, `Stash` or `Discard` local changes.
 See [here](https://stackoverflow.com/a/15745424/5861495) how to do it.

 **If you want to update from v5.1.x to v6.0.x, read [here][docs-update-5-1-x-url].**